Australian Jews: Jewish streams and movements

-There are three main streams of Judaism active in Australia: Orthodox (Modern and ultra-orthodox), Conservative and Reform.
+There are three main streams of Judaism active in Australia: Orthodox (Modern and Haredi), Conservative and Reform.
 Statistics are only available for the Melbourne community, but they are considered representative of other Jewish communities around the country.
 In Melbourne, 6% of Jews identify themselves as 'strictly orthodox,' 33% as 'traditionally religious' and 15% as 'Liberal or Reform.'
 43% consider themselves as 'Jewish but not religious,' whilst 1% as 'opposed to religion' altogether.
 Many of the Jews who consider themselves 'Jewish but not religious' still send their children to orthodox Jewish day schools or are members of Orthodox synagogues.

 According to Suzanne Rutland, 'most Australian Jews can be best described as non-practising orthodox.'
 This Anglo-Jewish community developed its own form of 'modern Orthodoxy' which remains predominant until today.

-Hitler's ascent to power and the horrors of World War II also brought large numbers of refugees from central Europe.
+Hitler's ascent to power and the horrors of World War II and the Holocaust also brought large numbers of refugees from central Europe.
 From the mid-1930s, Temple Beth Israel in Melbourne became the basis of a Reform community because of its newly arrived German members.
 The Temple's German-born rabbi played an integral role in promoting the movement and, in 1938, when visiting Sydney, he established Temple Emanuel.
 It also attracted many Jews from Germany and other parts of Central Europe, who arrived in Sydney prior to the outbreak of the war.

-The 1940s and 1950s saw the emergence of ultra-Orthodox Haredi and Hasidic communities in Sydney and Melbourne.
+In the 1940s and 1950s, due to the conditions leading up to and resulting from the Holocaust, the HMT Dunera being diverted from the United Kingdom to Australia, and the stifling of the Hungarian Revolution of 1956 saw the emergence of ultra-Orthodox Haredi and Hasidic communities in Sydney and Melbourne.
+Although a small Hasidic community existed in Shepparton since the 1910s supported with additional families by Rabbi Yosef Yitzchak Schneersohn.
 The first Sephardic synagogue in Australia was founded in 1962.

 There had been at least two short-lived efforts to establish Reform congregations, the first as early as the 1890s.
 However, in 1930, under the leadership of Ada Phillips, a Liberal or Progressive congregation, Temple Beth Israel, was permanently established in Melbourne.
 In 1938 the long-serving senior rabbi, Rabbi Dr Herman Sanger, was instrumental in establishing another synagogue, Temple Emanuel in Sydney.
 He also played a part in founding a number of other Liberal synagogues in other cities in both Australia and New Zealand.
 The first Australian-born rabbi, Rabbi Dr John Levi, served the Australian Liberal movement.

 In 2012, the first Humanistic Jewish congregation, known as Kehilat Kolenu, was established in Melbourne, with links to the cultural Jewish youth movement Habonim Dror.
 Later in 2012, a similar congregation was established in Sydney, known as Ayelet HaShachar.
 The services are loosely based on the Humanistic Jewish movement in the United States and the musical-prayer group Nava Tehila in Israel.

-In 2018, the first Jewish Renewal community formed under the name Nava Tehila Melbourne (a satellite community of Nava Tehila in Jerusalem).
-The community changed its name to HAVAYAH, and conducts monthly spiritual song gatherings.